Reinforcement Learning with Neural Networks for Quantum Multiple Hypothesis Testing: Robustness under noise

 \section{Robustness under noise}

 We demonstrate that the success probability is stable when the candidate states are subject to a small perturbation.
-Consider an over-rotation noise model where the noise is parametrised by rotation angle $\theta$, s.t.
+Consider an over-rotation noise model where the perturbation is parametrised by rotation angle $\theta$ with

 where $ \tilde{\rho}_{j}^{(k)}(\theta)$ is the noisy state and we set the rotation matrix as $ U(\theta) = \begin{psmallmatrix} \cos(\theta) & \sin(\theta) \\ - \sin(\theta) & \cos(\theta) \end{psmallmatrix}$.
 We prove that the error due to noise is negligible for sufficiently small enough perturbations, indicating that the RLNN adaptive method is still close-to-optimal when the candidate states are subjected to sufficiently small amounts of unitary noise.